 The earliest CBS-era episodes had a drastically-slashed prize budget, with the subcompact Subaru Justy (at just over $6,000) and $5,000 cash as the grand prizes.
 Regular-round bonus prizes were worth as little as $300.
 And of course, there were the $50 and $75 spaces during the first couple of rounds, spaces not seen since the earliest NBC daytime episodes.
 By the time Wheel was established on CBS, the value of the bonus prizes both main game and bonus round was upped somewhat (although not quite where it was for the last NBC daytime shows), and $100 was re-established as the lowest dollar amount on the wheel.

-Through the early 1990s, the show itself was a far more relaxed game, with a typically mellower contestant base, very short puzzles and few gimmicks.
+Through the early 1990s, the show itself was a far more relaxed game, with a typically mellower contestant base, very short puzzles, and few gimmicks; commercial breaks in between puzzles were not uncommon, either.
 Also, contestants spent their winnings in a "shopping" round that ate up a lot of time.
 Come the 1990s, the show became faster once the shopping rounds were ditched; many more new categories were introduced to bring thematic variety and longer puzzles; and many new gameplay elements were introduced.

 Heck, as tied to the show as Pat Sajak and Vanna White are, the entire first six years with Chuck and Susan can be seen as weird.
 Even so, there are still a few old-school fans who prefer Chuck and Susan.